friendly/VisCollin/dev/tinytable-pkgdown-issue.md

-## Feature Request: Render styled HTML tables in pkgdown examples
+## How to render tinytable styled HTML tables in pkgdown examples?

 ### Description

 When using `tinytable` in function examples that are rendered by `pkgdown::build_site()`, the tables appear as plain text/markdown tables rather than styled HTML tables with colors and backgrounds.
 This makes it difficult to showcase the visual styling capabilities of tinytable in package documentation.
+I'm not sure if this is an issue for `tinytable` or `pkgdown`.
+I'll file it here, with a reference in `pkgdown`

 ### Current Behavior